Katie Sugden: Storylines

 Whilst their friends enjoy their youth and freedom, Katie and Andy settle down and decide to prove that they are old enough to have an adult relationship by having a baby, Katie falls pregnant but miscarries before leaving to stay with her mother, Caroline (Daryl Fishwick).
 She eventually returns and she and Andy reconcile.
 Andy then proposes to Katie and she accepts.
 When her father Brian (Martin Reeve), moves away for a new job, Katie chooses to stay with Andy and moves in with the Sugdens.
 When Andy turns 17, he takes over the tenancy of Butler's Farm and he and Katie move into together but the farm becomes Andy's priority.
 Katie is also put out when Andy's half-brother Daz Eden (Luke Tittensor) moves in with them and the couple struggle to deal with his delinquent behavior.
 Andy begins to neglect Katie so she is persuaded to have an affair with Robert.
 Daz sees Robert and Katie together and tells Andy.
-Desperate to keep the affair secret, Katie persuades Andy to put Daz back into care but ends the affair and marries Andy in February 2004.
-She later discover Andy's affair with Debbie Dingle, and had nearly divorce, after discovering Debbie's was pregnant with his child.
-Katie fights her feelings for Robert and tries to make her marriage work but is jealous when Robert dates her friend Donna, in order to expose her true feelings.
+Desperate to keep the affair secret, Katie persuades Andy to put Daz back into care but ends the affair and marries Andy.
+She fights her feelings for Robert and tries to make her marriage work but is jealous when Robert dates her friend Donna, in order to expose her true feelings.
 The affair starts up again but the couple are caught by Robert and Andy's younger sister, Victoria (Hannah Midgley).
 Robert convinces Victoria to keep quiet and in frustration, Katie shouts at her, leaving her too scared to speak.
 Eventually, Katie is fed up with living a lie and plans to leave Andy.
 He finds her goodbye note and confronts her and she and Robert admit their affair, leaving him heartbroken.
 Donna is also enraged when she finds out and tries to attack Katie in the pub.
 Katie moves into a caravan with Robert.
 When everyone turns against her, Katie leaves for a while and gets engaged to Robert on her return.
 Katie gets a job working as a personal assistant for the King family.
 However, unbeknownst to Katie, Robert has an affair with Sadie King (Patsy Kensit).
 Cain finds out and tells Andy, who tells Katie.
 When she does not believe him, he attacks Robert and tries to force him to tell the truth but Robert insists that Andy is lying.
 However, Katie learns the truth when she finds text messages from Sadie on Robert's phone.
 Heartbroken, Katie ends their relationship and throws a drink over Sadie in the pub.
 Donna also forgives Katie and they repair their friendship, united by their hatred of Robert.
 Katie then has a one-night stand with Andy, after discussing their marriage and Andy suggests reconciling but Katie refuses, choosing instead to join her father, and they part on good terms.
 Katie says goodbye to Donna and Robert begs her to stay but she leaves with Cain's sister Chas (Lucy Pargeter).